A Charter for Affordable and Equitable Gentle Urban Density

 Affordability & Equity

-All levels of government deliberately adopt policies and measures to ensure that missing middle programs, in particular gentle density initiatives, address and target affordability and equity.
+All levels of government deliberately adopt policies and measures to ensure that Missing Middle programs, in particular gentle density initiatives, address and target affordability and equity.

 Affordable Ownership & Rental

-Affordable missing middle housing programs facilitate and promote not only affordable ownership but also affordable rental – and potentially social housing.
+Affordable Missing Middle housing programs facilitate and promote not only affordable ownership but also affordable rental – and potentially social housing.

 Protection of Prices